-Our total expenditure in a year is approaching £10,000, equivalent to c.£27 a day.
+Our basic expenditure in a year on core running costs generally now exceeds £10,000 by some margin, equivalent to over £27 a day, depending on the amount of maintenance carried out (see chart for 2021-22 in Overview section).
 The following points should be borne in mind.

 - VAT: Charities pay VAT at a reduced 5% rate on heating oil and electricity, which applies to the next two items.
 (Even if we were not a charity, the reduced rate would almost certainly apply because of our 'small-scale use', i.e. up to 1,000 kilowatt hours of electricity a month or a delivery of 2,300 litres of oil more information on Gov.uk here.) - Heating oil: This is currently our largest expense, averaging over £1,000 p.a. over the last 6 years (see chart).
-A Honeywell wifi enabled thermostat controller was installed in April 2021, enabling the Booking Secretary and other committee members to control the heating from a mobile device. - Electricity: This is currently with Western Power, arranged via Clear Business, on a fixed-rate basis, until August 2021. - Insurance: We have specialist village hall cover ('VillageGuard') through Allied Westminster brokers, which renews on 23 March.
-It is subject to a Long Term Undertaking until 2021 (giving a 7% discount), and costs £715.67p.a., currently.
-More information below. - Broadband and phone-line: We maintain a landline (01335 310516 mostly for emergency use see Health & Safety here) and a high standard of fast broadband with Wifi throughout the premises.
-It was upgraded in 2018 when we also switched to a contract with PlusNet that avoided the problem we were having with excess-use charges.
+A Honeywell wifi-enabled thermostat controller was installed in April 2021, enabling the Booking Secretary and other committee members to control the heating from a mobile device.
+It is password protected. - Electricity: This is currently with Western Power, arranged via Clear Business, on a fixed-rate basis, until mid-2023. - Insurance: We have specialist village hall cover ('VillageGuard') through Allied Westminster brokers, which renews on 23 March.
+It is subject to a Long-Term Undertaking until at least 2022 (giving a 7% discount), and costs £715.67p.a., currently.
+More information below. - Broadband and phone-line: We maintain a landline 01335 310516 mostly for fire/accident emergency use see Health & Safety here and a good standard of broadband with Wifi throughout the premises.
+It was upgraded in 2018 with the assistance of Gordon Campbell (Ecton House), when we also switched to a contract with PlusNet that avoided the problem we were having with excess-use charges.
 The contract will need to be reviewed from time to time, for competitiveness. - MusicLicence: Formerly PRS/PPL, allowing us to have recorded and live music on the premises.
-The tariffs for each element are both based on the Hall's income (excluding donations, grants, bank interest, etc.), defined as including "door takings; the net contribution from food and bar takings; and all hiring charges" as follows:

-- PRS (for live performance) is 1% of income (as defined), subject to a current minimum of £52, and provided ticket prices are less than £20. - PPL (for recorded music) is an additional 1% of income, or £53.50 if our income falls below £10,000.
+The tariffs for each element are both based on the Hall's income (excluding donations, grants, bank interest, etc.), defined as including "door takings; the net contribution from food and bar takings; and all hiring charges", currently as follows: - PRS (for live performance) is 1% of income (as defined), subject to a current minimum of £52, and provided ticket prices are less than £20. - PPL (for recorded music) is an additional 1% of income, or £53.50 if our income falls below £10,000.

-Note that we are able to apportion the pure 'live music' part of this cost more fairly for all Hall users, through our concert accounting procedure - see below - concerts).
+Note that we seek to apportion the pure 'live music' part of this cost more fairly for all Hall users, through our concert accounting procedure - see below - concerts).

 • Business rates: Although Business Rates apply to village halls, as a charity we are entitled to 80% mandatory rate relief, provided the premises are used "wholly or mainly" for charitable purposes.
 A further 20% discretionary relief is available from District Councils, on application.
-(As at December 2020, we receive full relief.)
+(As at October 2022, we receive full relief.)
 We should take care in hiring the hall to commercial users, to ensure that the activity is clearly seen as part of the Hall's fund-raising strategy and we do not lose the rate relief by, in effect, inviting onto the premises a private business.
 More information on Staffordshire Moorland's website here.